Revised 15 June 2014

 multiflora, Blume B-SHOOTING STAR.
 3/4", white and buff flowers with corolla bent backwards; 20 in umbel; leaves thin, 5", with or without gray splashes, on a husky bush.
 Malaysia-Philippines-Borneo.
 Some consider this to be a Hoya; I dont, so it is back in the proper genus.

 DISCHIDIAS are tropical, epiphytic vines that are nearly all myrmecodial (ant harboring).
 They do best planted on a slab of tree fern or in a basket with a loose mix.
 Keep in 50% or more sunlight, 50F minimum temperature and 50% humidity.
-The flowers are all urn-shaped with the top of the corolla split for about 1/4 of the depth, creating 5 small petals.
+The flowers are all urn-shaped with the top of the corolla split for about 1/4 of the depth - , creating the urn with 5 small petals.

 The shingle (imbricate) types must have a nearly flat support otherwise the new leaves will curl up and be much smaller.
 In nature, ants live under the imbricate leaves that are attached to the support.